Home » Ted Bundy Seattle Locations » This Location

 The abductions of Janice and Denise occurred just four hours apart.
 Furthermore, they took place in broad daylight.

-When police searched the burial site in September of 1974, they found the bones of Janice and Denise scattered across a large area.
+When police searched the burial site in September 1974, they found the bones of Janice and Denise scattered across a large area.

 Over the eight-week period that followed the women's deaths, it seems as though local wildlife interfered with their remains.
 This is not surprising, as the area is home to a number of carnivores.
 For example, coyotes, bobcats, black bears, and cougars all live in the area.